pablodlc/work-day-scheduler/README.md

 ## Description

-My application can be found by clicking the following link: [Work Day Scheduler]("https://pablodlc.github.io/work-day-scheduler/").
-**Work Day Scheduler** is a daily planner style application written to satisfy the _User Story_ and _Acceptance Criteria_ lovingly recreated below.
+My application can be found by clicking the following link: https://pablodlc.github.io/work-day-scheduler/ **Work Day Scheduler** is a daily planner style application written to satisfy the _User Story_ and _Acceptance Criteria_ lovingly recreated below.

 ### User Story